 Just for Families

 Everyone, young and old, will enjoy these festive party activities.
+Put your own spin on them to create a memorable event.

 Find the Santa

 This is a game that's fun for families to play.
+Host the party at your home.

 - Take a Santa figurine that's fairly small and hide it in a room.
 Have families come into the room.